mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-structs.md

 A struct is a collection of zero or more key, value pairs.
 Keys must be `VARCHAR`, values can be different types.

+`STRUCT` as a datatype is being deprecated in favour of treating `BLOB` and `VARCHAR` columns containing JSON strings as implicit `STRUCT` columns.
+All features available for explicitly typed `STRUCT` columns are available on JSON-formatted columns.

 ## Actions

 ### Construct